red/docs/reactivity.md

 **Description**

 Constructs a new reactive object from the body block.
-Only setting a field to a new value can trigger reactions (if defined for that field).
+In the returned object, setting a field to a new value will trigger reactions defined for that field.

-Note: It is possible for the body to contain `is` expressions.
+Note: The body may contain `is` expressions.

 ## deep-reactor!